philippinespire/pire_cssl_data_processing/spratelloides_delicatulus/2nd_sequencing_run/README.md

 SdC0105510G	Sde-CMat_055_Ex1-cssl2
 SdC0106112A	Sde-CMat_061_Ex1-cssl2
 ```

-# I also manually changed one individual from  Sde-AMar_061_Ex1_b-cssl2 to Sde-AMar_061_Ex1b-cssl2 to maintain consistency.
+I also manually changed one individual from  Sde-AMar_061_Ex1_b-cssl2 to Sde-AMar_061_Ex1b-cssl2 to maintain consistency.

-NOTE:
+NOTEs:
 * "cssl2" individuals denote individuals that have been sequenced in multiple runs to control for lane effects.
 * "Ex1b" are individuals that half of the  extraction  was  originally kept at ODU (this  was later sent  to TAMUCC)